ekirving/refpanel/README.md

 The data from these projects is hosted by the the [International Genome Sample Resource (IGSR)]( https://doi.org/10.1093/nar/gkw829) database at https://www.internationalgenome.org/

-If you wish to build a customised joint-callset (e.g., with additional samples), you will need to provide a minimal amount of [additional metadata](docs/config.md).
+If you wish to build a customised joint-callset (e.g., with non-public samples), you will need to provide a minimal amount of [additional metadata](docs/config.md).

 ### Downloading data